markgrover/bdtc-hive/README.md

 SHOW PARTITIONS flight_data_p;
 </code>
 </pre>
-* On Hive shell: compare the response times for a query with a predicate on month for the unpartitioned and partitioned table:
+* On Hive shell: compare the response times for a query with a predicate on month for the unpartitioned and partitioned table.

+First, run the query on the non-partitioned table:
 <pre>
 <code>
 SELECT